 Raymond Merriman O’Kelly, Jr.

-Raymond Merriman O’Kelly, Jr. graduated from North Carolina Wesleyan College in 1967 with a Bachelor of Arts in Economics.
+Raymond Merriman O’Kelly, Jr. graduated from North Carolina Wesleyan University in 1967 with a Bachelor of Arts in Economics.
 His Army basic training was at Fort Dix, NJ, followed by Advanced Infantry Training in Anniston, AL, followed with Officer Candidate School.

 After graduating from the U.S. Transportation Officers School in 1967 as a Second Lieutenant, Ray spent two years at Fort Eustis where he received orders for Vietnam.